 You, too, can find a stress-relieving strategy that works for you and make it a routine.
 You'll be able to benefit both physically and emotionally!

 Marketers tell us we can eat our way to health, but America has been eating its way well beyond health.
 The 80% Rule is a strategy that focuses on taking things out of everyday diets, instead of putting more things in.

-Eat mindfully and stop when 80 percent full.
-The 20 percent gap between not being hungry and feeling full could be the difference between losing or gaining weight.
-People in Blue Zones eat their smallest meal in the late afternoon or early evening and then don't eat any more the rest of the day.
+Saying "Hara hachi bu," the 2,500-year old Confucian mantra, before meals, reminds Okinawans to stop eating when their stomach is 80% full.
+This 20% gap between not being hungry and feeling full could be the difference between losing weight or gaining it.
+You can also replace your big tableware with 10" plates and tall, skinny glasses, remove any TV's from the kitchen, and remember that people in the Blue Zones areas eat their smallest meal in the late afternoon or early evening and then don't eat any more the rest of the day.

 While most people in the Blue Zones areas only consume small amounts of meat on rare occasions, all of them eat a rich array of fresh fruits and vegetables, which are packed with disease-fighting nutrients.
 The cornerstone of most centenarian diets is beans, favorites including fava, black, soy and lentils.